Railroad Commission of Texas: Origins

+Members of the First Railroad Commission of Texas

-John H. Reagan (1818–1903), the first head of the TRC (1891–1903), had been the most outspoken advocate in Congress of bills to regulate railroads in the 1880s.
-He feared the corruption caused by railroad monopolies and considered their control a moral challenge.
-As chairman of the TRC, he changed his views when he became acquainted with the realities of the complex forces affecting railroad management.
-Reagan turned to the Efficiency Movement for ideas, establishing a pattern of regulatory practice that TRC used for decades.
+John H. Reagan (1818–1903), the first chairman of the TRC (1891–1903), had been the most outspoken advocate in Congress of bills to regulate railroads in the 1880s.
+He feared the corruption caused by railroad monopolies, and considered their control a moral challenge.
+As chairman of the TRC, Reagan changed his views when he became acquainted with the realities of the complex forces affecting railroad management.
+Reagan turned to the Efficiency Movement for ideas, and established a pattern of regulatory practice that the TRC used for decades.
 He believed that the agency should pursue two main goals: to protect consumers from unfair railway practices and excessive rates, and to support the state's overall economic growth.
-To find the optimal rates that met these goals he focused the TRC on the collection of data, direct negotiation with railway executives, and compromises with the parties involved.
-The agency did not have the legal authority to set rates, nor did it have the resources to spend much of its time in court battles.
-The carrot was far more important than the stick.
-Freight rates continued to decline dramatically.
-In 1891, a typical rate was 1.403 cents per ton mile.
-By 1907 the rate was 1.039 cents – a decline of 25%.
-However the railroads did not have rates high enough for them to upgrade their equipment and lower costs in the face of competition from pipelines, cars and trucks, and the Texas railway system began a slow decline.
+To find the optimal rates that met these goals, he focused the TRC on the collection of data, direct negotiation with railway executives, and compromises with the parties involved.

+Lafayette L. Foster (1851–1901) was a commissioner of the first TRC (1891–1895) appointed by Governor Hogg.
+He resigned in 1895, and became the vice president and general manager of the Velasco Terminal Railway.
+He was succeeded as commissioner by Nathan Alexander Stedman.

+William P. McLean (1836–1925) was a commissioner of the first TRC (1891–1894) appointed by Governor Hogg.
+He was a judge before his appointment to the commission.
+He was re-elected in 1893, but resigned his position in 1894 to practice law in Fort Worth.
+He was succeeded as commissioner by Leonidas Jefferson Storey, who later became chairman of the TRC in 1903, following Reagan's death.